Luna command-line tool documentation

 lunaC is invoked via the luna

-command, often in the following
+command, often in the form:

 luna sample.lst -o out.db < commands.txt

-Here, Luna expects a list of IDs, EDFs (and possibly annotation files) in
+Here, Luna expects a list of IDs, EDFs (and possibly annotation

-a sample list file (sample.lst
+files) in a sample list file

-), reads a
+), reads a series of commands

-each EDF, and writes the output to a
+) to be applied to each EDF, and writes the output to a

-lout database file (out.db
+lunout database file (out.db

 ).